ShivaniNarula29/Snaatak/Sprint 0/Introduction.md

 - **Your Python App** doesn’t talk directly to the internet.
 - **Gunicorn** runs your app and manages **multiple worker processes**.
 - It passes responses to **Nginx**, which delivers them to users.

+In simpler terms, Gunicorn helps:
+- Launch your Python web app for public or internal access.
+- Handle traffic smoothly even when multiple users access the app.
+- Work seamlessly with other tools (like Nginx) for speed and security.

 ---